The Italian Indirect Object Pronouns Explained

 - The pronouns are attached at the end of the verb in its infinitive, gerund, and imperative form.

-What leads to confusion is that some verbs that take a direct object in English use an indirect object in Italian or vice versa.
-For example, the verb insegnare uses the indirect object in Italian; in fact, we say “insegnare a qualcuno” while in English, the verb to teach uses the direct object.
+What leads to confusion is that some verbs that use a direct object in English would use an indirect object in Italian, or vice versa.
+For example, the verb “insegnare (to teach)” uses the indirect object in Italian; in fact, we say “insegnare a qualcuno,” while in English, the verb “to teach” uses the direct object.
 In English, you say “to teach someone”.

 Most of the time, however, this is not the case, and there’s a parallel between English and Italian.